 “The people who built it expected Forest Hill people to want to live there and designed it for the standard of the neighbourhood,” Groskind says.
 “The building is filled with people of retirement age like me who sold their house and bought this place probably for the same reason I did—that it was relatively inexpensive.”

-Like the co-ops Groskind and the Youngs inhabit, co-ops tend to be smaller buildings in prime locations with low turnover and a more mature population.
+Like the co-ops Groskind and the Youngs inhabit, co-ops tend to be smaller buildings in prime locations with low turnover.
 While there’s more complexity in buying and owning a co-op, the value and stability can help compensate for the inconvenience.